ziwzh166/SEE_StepAnalysis/README.md

 ## Usage

-The scripts are written in Jupyter notebook format.
-Please note that only CPU support is available.
-Running the script with the CNN section may take a considerable amount of time due to CPU limitations.
+The step detection algorithms are implemented in Jupyter notebook scripts.
+Please be aware that currently, only CPU support is available.
+As a result, running the script, especially the section involving Convolutional Neural Networks (CNN), may take a significant amount of time due to CPU limitations.